South Shore-South Portsmouth, KY (SPM)

 - Facility Ownership: Amtrak

-The area that would become South Shore was part of a larger Shawnee settlement at the confluence of the Scioto and Ohio Rivers in the late 18th century.
+As its name indicates, this station serves the community of South Shore, Ky., and the larger city of Portsmouth, Ohio, located across the Ohio River.
+The area that would become South Shore was part of a larger Shawnee settlement at the confluence of the Scioto and Ohio rivers in the late 18th century.
 At that time, the Shawnee on both sides of the river were living within an area that had been inhabited by the “Mound Builders” some 1,500 to 2,100 years ago.
-The remnants of those earthworks, which include several circular complexes as well as very straight long parallel-walled roadways were mapped by archaeological surveyors Squier and Davis in 1847, and can still be viewed.
+The remnants of those giant earthworks, which include several circular complexes as well as very straight long parallel-walled roadways, were mapped by archaeological surveyors Squier and Davis in 1847, and can still be viewed.

 The completion of the Ohio and Erie Canal in 1832 brought significant trade to the Portsmouth area, as did the construction of the Norfolk & Western rail yards there, facilitating the growth of the coal mining industry in the region.
 This portion of Kentucky and Ohio was also a major iron-producing region, given the availability of native ore, lime, coal and timber.
 During the 1830s, Kentucky was third in iron production in the United States.